Arc lamp: Spectrum

+The arc consists of pure carbon-vapor heated to a plasma state.
+However, the arc contributes very little of the light output, and is considered non-luminous, as most of its emission occurs in spectral lines in the violet and UV portions of the spectrum.
+Most of the carbon spectra occurs in a very broad line centered at 389 nm (UV-A, just outside the visual spectrum), and a very narrow line at 250 nm (UV-B), plus some other less-powerful lines in the UV-C.

+Most of the visible and IR radiation is produced from incandescence created at the positive electrode, or anode.
+Unlike the tungsten anodes found in other arc lamps, which remain relatively cool, carbon produces much higher resistance and the electrons are forced to enter the anode at the hottest point, generating tremendous amounts of heat that vaporizes the carbon and creates a pit in the anode's surface.
+This pit is heated from 6000 to 6500 degrees Fahrenheit (3300 to 3600 degrees Celsius, just below its melting point), causing it to glow very brightly with incandescence.
+Due to this, the electrodes were often placed at right angles from each other with the anode facing outward to keep from blocking its light output.
+Since carbon has the highest melting point of any element, it is the only lamp whose blackbody radiation is capable of nearly matching the Sun's temperature of 10,000 degrees Fahrenheit (5500 degrees Celsius), especially when filters are used to remove most of the IR and UV light.

 History

 The concept of carbon-arc lighting was first demonstrated by Humphry Davy in the early 19th century, but sources disagree about the year he first demonstrated it; 1802, 1805, 1807 and 1809 are all mentioned.
 Davy used charcoal sticks and a two-thousand-cell battery to create an arc across a 4 in gap.
 He mounted his electrodes horizontally and noted that, because of the strong convection flow of air, the arc formed the shape of an arch.
 He coined the term "arch lamp", which was contracted to "arc lamp" when the devices came into common usage.

 In the late nineteenth century, electric arc lighting was in wide use for public lighting.
 The tendency of electric arcs to flicker and hiss was a major problem.
 In 1895, Hertha Ayrton wrote a series of articles for The Electrician, explaining that these phenomena were the result of oxygen coming into contact with the carbon rods used to create the arc.
 In 1899, she was the first woman ever to read her own paper before the Institution of Electrical Engineers (IEE).
 Her paper was "The Hissing of the Electric Arc".

 The arc lamp provided one of the first commercial uses for electricity, a phenomenon previously confined to experiment, the telegraph, and entertainment.